 I am

-realizing after almost 2 years of psychoanalysis that I have feelings I hide
+realizing after almost two years of psychoanalysis that I have feelings I

 and vulnerable, but still very engaged to the therapy process and trying